-The conviction of Cardinal George Pell for child sexual abuse is a watershed moment for victim-survivors, but tackling child sexual abuse in institutionalised settings like the Catholic Church, is only part of the problem.
+The charging of Cardinal George Pell for child sexual abuse is a watershed moment for victim-survivors, but tackling child sexual abuse in institutionalised settings like the Catholic Church, is only part of the problem.

-Beyond the headlines around Pell’s conviction, the uncomfortable truth is that just five percent of child sexual abuse can be considered institutional.
+Beyond the headlines around Pell’s charges, the uncomfortable truth is that just five percent of child sexual abuse can be considered institutional.
 Only about 10-15 per cent of sexual abuse is perpetrated by strangers.
 The majority of child sexual abuse happens in or close to the family.

 And child sexual abuse is more common than we are led to believe by the few high-profile cases that attract media attention.
 It is far from being rare.

 In Australia 18 per cent of women and 4.7 per cent of men report having suffered sexual abuse before they had turned 15.
 An international analysis suggests the rates are even higher at 19.7 per cent for girls and 7.9 per cent for boys.

 It means that watching out just for strangers or paedophile priests may not be the most effective way of protecting children from potential sexual abusers.
 Parents need to be looking at people who are known to their children, mostly men and boys.
 We know that around 90 per cent of perpetrators are male.

 We also know that most child sexual abuse is perpetrated by someone known to the child.
 The 2016 Personal Safety Survey carried out by the Australian Bureau of Statistics indicated that for men and women who have been sexually abused before the age of 15, the most common perpetrator was a non-familial, known person like a neighbour or “family friend”.